NixOS/nix-pills/pills/13-callpackage-design-pattern.md

 Welcome to the 13th Nix pill.
 In the previous [12th pill](12-inputs-design-pattern.md), we introduced the first basic design pattern for organizing a repository of software.
 In addition, we packaged graphviz so that we had two packages to bundle into an example repository.

 The next design pattern we will examine is called the `callPackage` pattern.
-This technique is extensively used in [nixpkgs](https://github.com/NixOS/nixpkgs), and it\'s the current de facto standard for importing packages in a repository.
+This technique is extensively used in [nixpkgs](https://github.com/NixOS/nixpkgs), and it's the current de facto standard for importing packages in a repository.
 Its purpose is to reduce the duplication of identifiers between package derivation inputs and repository derivations.

 ## The callPackage convenience